-I had the chance to play around with the 42″ heavy, fast-action Elliott Rods Greenback and fell head-over-
+First time I played around with the 42″ heavy, fast-action Elliott Rods Greenback, I fell head-over-

 Reels: Far as reels go, bigger is better.
 Can even snag one off your open-water setups that are probably collecting dust all winter.
-Tiny micro-spool ice reels will work, but stepping up to a size 20 — or sometimes even a 30 — is where it’s at for burbs.
+Tiny micro-spool ice reels will work, but stepping up to a size 25 or 30 is where it’s at for burbs.
 They simply work better for running larger diameter line (say 10+ lb), have better/smoother drag systems, and crank in more line with every turn of the handle.
 Comes in key when snatching fish out of deep water, or trying to keep the line tight as the fish is thrashing.
 Also plenty more glove/mitt friendly.

 Getting ’em to bite

-Burbot primarily feed tight to bottom.
+Completely depends on the lake, but often times burbot are primarily feed tight to bottom (especially when crayfish or even small perch are the primary forage).
 Skip the “5-second rule,” they don’t mind picking their dinner right up off the lake floor.
 I like to pound bottom several times to stir things up, then lift my spoon 6-12” off bottom and dance it in place for several seconds.
 This makes the glob of shiners do a tantalizing dance as they disperse scent and vibration into the water.
 Then I’ll do a larger lift of the rod tip at the end of the dance and let the bait crash back down into bottom before starting over.

 Respect the ‘pout